 The intent of organic production is to improve and maintain the quality of the land, water, and air, avoid using synthetic substances and provide livestock animals with food and habitat conducive to their health and wellbeing.

 The condition of the land used to grow food for people and livestock is an essential element in organic farming.
 For at least 3 years immediately before harvest, no prohibited substance may be applied to land used to grow organic crops.
 In addition, buffer zones are required to prevent unintended application of prohibited substances from adjoining land that isn’t under organic management.

 Instead of applying synthetic fertilizers, soil fertility and health are sustained by selecting plants appropriate to the area, rotating crops, planting cover crops (to provide soil nutrients like nitrogen), applying plant materials, and spreading animal manure (usually composted).

 Organic seeds, seedlings, and planting stock are required, with a few exceptions.

 Pest, Weed, and Disease Management

 Healthy soil contributes to minimizing pests, weeds, and disease.
 Pests are controlled by planting a variety of crops together (less food for specific pests), introducing pest predators, and using lures and traps.
-Mulching, mowing, weeding, and livestock grazing keep weeds down.
-Applying non-synthetic biological, botanical, and mineral inputs suppresses the spread of disease.
+Mulching, mowing, weeding, and livestock grazing keeps weeds down.
+Applying non-synthetic biological, botanical, and mineral inputs suppress the spread of disease.

 When the preferred prevention and control practices are insufficient, an allowed substance from the National List may be used, provided that it is documented in the organic system plan each certified operation is required to submit annually.